lostallmymoney/Razer_Mouse_Linux/README.md

-# Razer Mouse Mapper for Linux
+# Razer Mouse Mapper for Linux (X11)
 ..also can accept other devices by adding the files.
 Contact me to add devices.
+Now with app auto profiles !

 !!!
 ONE LINE INSTALL !!! :